shachardas/tech-pun-generator/README.md

 Python 2.7 only

 To install:
-  TTS - eSpeak
+  TTS - ptts
-  Download from here an exe: http://espeak.sourceforge.net/ Make sure path in the python file is right
+  Download from here an exe: http://jampal.sourceforge.net/ptts.html Install it

   STT - https://pypi.org/project/SpeechRecognition/ with CMU Sphinx
   TL;DR -